ylvao/mrchem/docs/mrchem_manual.rst

 level ``rel_prec`` as

 .. math:: \Delta E < \epsilon_{rel}/10
-          \|\Delta \phi_i \| < \sqrt{\epsilon_{rel}/10}
+.. math:: \|\Delta \phi_i \| < \sqrt{\epsilon_{rel}/10}

 The ``orbital_prec=[init,final]`` keyword controls the dynamic precision used in the SCF iterations.
-To improve efficiency, the first iterations are done with reduced precision, staring at `ìnit`` and gradually increased until it reaches ``final``.
+To improve efficiency, the first iterations are done with reduced precision, staring at ``init`` and gradually increased to ``final``.
 The initial precision should not be set lower than ``init=1.0e-3``, and the final precision should not exceed the top level ``rel_prec``.
 Negative values sets them equal to ``rel_prec``.

 The ``rotation`` keyword says how often the Fock matrix should be diagonalized/localized (for iterations in between a Löwdin orthonormalization is used).
-Option to use localized molecular orbitals, and whether the final orbitals should be written to disk (for later use with ``initial_guess=mw``).
+Option to use Foster-Boys localization or Fock matrix diagonalization in these rotations.
+Note that the KAIN history is cleared every time this rotation is employed to avoid mixing of orbtials in the history, so ``rotation=1`` effectively cancels the KAIN accelerator.
+The default ``rotation=0`` will localize/diagonalize the first two iterations and then perform Lövdin orthonormalizations (this is usually the way to go).

-``history`` sets the size of the iterative subspace that is used in the KAIN accelerator for the orbital optimization.
-You also need to specify which initial guess to use, "none" means starting from hydrogen solutions, "gto" means start with an Gaussian type calculation (basis and MO input files must be provided), "mw" means starting from a previous MRChem calculation (compatible orbitals must have been written to disk).
+The ``history`` keyword sets the size of the iterative subspace that is used in the KAIN accelerator for the orbital optimization.

+You also need to specify which initial guess to use, "none" means starting from hydrogen solutions, "gto" means start with a Gaussian type calculation (basis and MO matrix input files must be provided) and "mw" means starting from a previous MRChem calculation (compatible orbitals must have been written to disk using the ``write_orbitals`` keyword).